 How might my financial aid offer change after a transfer?

 While you may have qualified for federal work-study at your first institution, you might not receive a work-study award at your second institution since it is a campus-based form of government aid.
-The same goes for Perkins Loans; you may demonstrate adequate financial need, but if your second institution doesn’t take part in the Federal Perkins Loan Program, you’re out of luck.
 Of course, this can work backwards, too.
 You may find that at your second institution you are eligible for new sources of aid that weren’t offered at your first!